Mohammad-Hossein-Dlt/clean-code/README.md

 ENV File Parameters

-Put it next to the src
+Put it next to the app

 ```
 MONGO_HOST=mongo-db